 That's why some software lets programmers write one program and run it on any system.
 The most widespread of these cross-platform systems is Java.

-Java isn't the backbone of the Web it once was, but some people still need it.
-Without it, certain websites, online games and even useful programs like LibreOffice won't run.
+Thanks to the rise of cross-platform Web browsers and cloud computing, Java isn't as important as it once was.
+Still, without it certain websites, online games and even useful programs like LibreOffice won't run.

 And you can't ignore that it's installed on an estimated 3 billion gadgets - including most new PCs you buy.
 Macs no longer have it installed by default.